-How do I submit a Freedom of Information request?
+How do I submit a request for information?

 Please read our Publication Scheme to check that the information you require is not already published before applying.

-- Your request must me made by letter or email.
+- Your request must be made by letter or email.

 - You must include your title and full name, or if making a business request, the name of your company.

 - Be as specific as possible about the information you require.

 - Provide a postal or email address.

 Requests should be sent to our contact details.

 Once your request has been received you will receive a letter or email confirming receipt of your request and provide you with a reference number.